AndreasExner/AgentsHackathon/UseCaseLibrary/Parcel-Buddy/README.md

 + Add the link as the only knowledge source
 + Disable Web Search

-<span style="color:red">You can find a detaild instruction how to build an agent in Exercise 1 and 2</span>
+<span style="color:red">You can find a detailed instruction how to build an agent in Exercise 1 and 2</span>